ATMOS8/PYTHON-AI/README.md

    using '"".join' statement
 5) a = "".join([x for x in s if x not in "aeiouAEIOU"]) using the '"".join' statement for 'x for x in s if x not in "aeiouAEIOU"'

+#Program1.py
+Learned to created a program which approves when certain conditions are satisfied